lerna/lerna/commands/publish/README.md

 }
 ```

-### --amend
+### `--amend`

 ```sh
 $ lerna publish --amend
 # commit message is retained, and `git push` is skipped.
 ```

 When run with this flag, `publish` will perform all changes on the current commit, instead of adding a new one.
-This is
-useful during [Continuous integration (CI)](https://en.wikipedia.org/wiki/Continuous_integration), to reduce the number
-of commits in the projects' history.
+This is useful during [Continuous integration (CI)](https://en.wikipedia.org/wiki/Continuous_integration) to reduce the number of commits in the project's history.

 In order to prevent unintended overwrites, this command will skip `git push`.

-### --allow-branch [glob]
+### `--allow-branch <glob>`

-Lerna allows you to specify a glob or an array of globs in your `lerna.json` that your current branch needs to match to be publishable.
-You can use this flag to override this setting.
-If your `lerna.json` contains something like this:
+A whitelist of globs that match git branches where `lerna publish` is enabled.
+It is easiest (and recommended) to configure in `lerna.json`, but it is possible to pass as a CLI option as well.

 ```json
 {